ybsong00/DRHT/README.md

 https://drive.google.com/open?id=138JfKA5QzjDu78PLf6Ih9t5Qh2bBMvhI.

-You need to download it at first and put it right under checkpoint folder.
+You need to download it at first and put it under checkpoint folder.

 The illustration of the files and folders.
 ############### folders ################